 So, what does the word Compassion actually mean?

 First of all, the etymology of the word is particularly fascinating for anyone in Healthcare.
 Compassion and Patient share the same root in the Latin word patiens, from the verb patior, which means “I am suffering”.
 If you then add the Latin derivation of ‘Co’, Compassion actually translates as: to suffer together.
 Makes you realise that those medieval priests used the word Compassion, perhaps more truthfully than its present incarnation.
-This is also, probably why Compassion has been described as a deep, intimate response that is more than mentally sympathising and even more than emotionally empathising, to physically experience and feel the pain of another.
-Dai frames this sort of thing as Biological Compassion and it’s supposed to drive you into taking action.
+This is also, probably why Compassion has been described as a deep, intimate response that is more than socially sympathising and even more than emotionally empathising, to physically experience and feel the pain of another.
+Dai frames this sort of thing as Biological Compassion, the sort that drives you into taking action.
+Hold that thought.
 There are certainly loads of instances and stories about people having this sort of experience.
 Consequently, there’s quite a bit of research on the subject, down in the foggy nether regions of Evolutionary Cognitive Neuroscience.

 Anyway, as far as the genes are concerned, having an attentive mum means you’re more likely to survive.
 So, when baby is unhappy – beginning with hunger, moving to craving comfort, and then to expressing discomfort – baby wants parents that respond pretty sharpish.
 That last part is particularly important for survival, so when baby feels really bad, it elicits a very personal response from the parent, who can even recognise the cry of their own baby amongst a cacophony.
-When baby, who can’t communicate with words, is in pain, the neurophysiological bond literally enables mum not just to mirror that emotion, empathically, but to deeply and viscerally feel it, compassionately.
-This is the true manifestation, the true nature, the true meaning of the word compassion.
+When baby is in pain, the neurophysiological bond literally enables mum not just to mirror that emotion, empathically, but to deeply and viscerally feel it, compassionately.
+This is the true manifestation, the true nature, the true meaning of the word Compassion.
 Again Dad too, but we tend not to be quite so adept at distinguishing the different emotional states.
-Is it a pain or a pooh?

 So, it turns out, that you can be really compassionate towards your children.
 You can also be compassionate towards your siblings, they are on your side genetically, but not so much.
 In truth, as you get older, you’re not really that compassionate towards your parents – until there’s a threat of losing them and all the childhood emotions flood back.
 During the rest of your life you may have a small bit of space in the emotional bank to be compassionate towards a partner, the odd bosom buddy, or a pet (replacement baby).
 Compassion is a rare and finite resource.

 For example – and being conscious that this is going to sound wrong – I’m not much of a fan of charity.
 There’s something dark about its institutionalisation that requires the perpetuation of destitution.
 In particular the increasing number of unscrupulous fanatical types, deliberately twisting the psychological knife to get their hands on the very lucrative societal seam of naivety and fear.
 If people are in need, I want my taxes to help them, rather than some of the corporate shite they are spent on.
-I know that’s an oversimplification and of course, a few of those charities are influential lobbyists to redirect a little of that tax and that’s got to be a good thing.
+I know that’s another oversimplification and of course, a few of those charities are influential lobbyists and that’s got to be a good thing.
 Anyway, what I’m getting at is, charities are becoming ever more aware of Donor-Fatigue, where people become almost inoculated against the suffering of others and stop giving.
 This lack of Compassion is often interpreted as wholly immoral or ideologically driven.
-That is, for most instances completely wrong, as the reaction is undoubtedly also an instinctive form of self-preservation, in the face of hopelessness.
+That is, for the most part, completely wrong, as the reaction is undoubtedly also an instinctive form of self-preservation, in the face of hopelessness.

 In healthcare, this same phenomena is called Compassion Fatigue.
 As I’ve attempted to convey, Compassion may be deep, but it’s not wide.
 You have a limited supply, reserved for your nearest and dearest.
 So if you go about trying to be compassionate towards everyone, you will run out and that is biologically, physically and psychologically harmful.
 You are going to get hurt.
 Dai has a habit of using the C word for both types of response and this is where the Compassionistas come in and cause havoc – usually just a glimpse in their rear view mirror, just after collecting the cheque.
 Having a genuine feeling of respect and care for others is not the same as the biology and requires education, commitment, resources and many years of apprenticeship.
 Dai has been doing pretty much, nothing else for 80 years and still not got it all sussed.